Bhoomikapm0116/AC-Repair-and-service-system/README.md

 - **Username**: admin
 - **Password**: sourcecodester&123
-# Here's the updated version with instructions on what to do if the default password doesn't work:
+# What to do if the default password doesn't work:
 ## How to Generate a Password Hash

 1. Create a PHP file (`generate_hash.php`) with this code: